 HelloPrx, which is a C++ class.
 To use it, we can write the following code:

-This example looks remarkably similar to the original code, with the exception that we have used the proxy class
+This example looks remarkably similar to the original code, except that we have used the proxy class

 HelloPrx instead of a pointer to the

 HelloPrx class?
-An instance of this class is a smart-pointer to a reference-counted proxy, and the proxy refers to an Ice object that supports the
+An instance of this class refers to an Ice object that supports the

 Hello interface.
 In other words, an instance of the proxy class is the local C++ object through which a programmer can invoke an operation on a (possibly remote) Ice object.